 “Whether you can negotiate anything has a lot to do with factors outside your control – so prioritize your asks, work with a lawyer or other expert, and make your asks in time for them to be considered before the signing deadline.”

-Assuming your job has been eliminated for reasons outside your influence — restructuring, economic reversals, mergers, buyouts, relocations, and so on — a layoff letter explaining the circumstances to you (and prospective employers) most likely will be part of your farewell package.
+Assuming you have not been terminated for cause, but, rather, your job has been eliminated for reasons outside your influence — restructuring, economic reversals, mergers, buyouts, relocations, and so on — a layoff letter explaining the circumstances to you (and prospective employers) most likely will be part of your farewell package.